 The Company is committed to appropriate standards of corporate governance

-The Board recognises the importance of, and is committed to, high standards of corporate governance and all Directors and senior management are aware of their duties and responsibilities under the Corporate Governance Code 2018 (the “Code”), the Companies Act 2006, the Disclosure and Transparency Rules and the Listing Rules.
+The Board is fully committed to underpinning all of the Group’s activities with the highest standards of Corporate governance.
+All Directors and senior management are aware of their duties and responsibilities under the Corporate Governance Code 2018 (the “Code”), the Companies Act 2006, the Disclosure and Transparency Rules and the Listing Rules.

 Governance reform and progress